ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

      ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 52.8/52.8 kB 701.6 kB/s eta 0:00:00
 . . .
 ```
-_**figure 3.
-Downloading the Toolkit from the IBM pypi server.**_
+_**example 2.
+Downloading the Toolkit from the IBM pypi server.**_.

+This example was run from a laptop, although it would have worked just as well to run the pip
-This example was run from a laptop, and resulted in a wheel file being pulled from the server
+command from a z/OS machine.
+It resulted in a wheel file being pulled from the server
 for every package in the Toolkit.
 It demonstrates that since all of the packages from the
 Toolkit have been fully built as wheels (rather than source distributions), it's much simpler to
 download them as atomic artifacts that can be deployed and managed from any platform.
 The only